 Operating systems and disks

-If you configure ACK to automatically add a node, the user snapshots of the system disk of the node are retained.
-Automatic snapshots are retained or deleted together with the system disk based on the setting of the Delete Automatic Snapshots While Releasing Disk attribute of the system disk.
-You can go to the disk details page in the ECS console and click Modify Attributes to view or modify the setting.
+When nodes are automatically added, the user-created snapshots of the original system disk will be retained.
+Automatic snapshots will be retained or deleted together with the system disk based on the setting of the "Delete Automatic Snapshots While Releasing Disk" attribute of the system disk.
+You can log on to the ECS console, click Modify Attribute in the disk list to view or modify the attribute value.

-To ensure that you have a sufficient snapshot quota to periodically run automatic snapshot policies, we recommend that you delete user snapshots and automatic snapshots that are no longer needed.
+To ensure that you have a sufficient snapshot quota to periodically run automaticsnapshot policies, we recommend that you delete user snapshots and automatic snapshots that are no longer needed.

 Automatically or manually add nodes

+Adding nodes automatically or manually does not affect the existing nodes or applications in your cluster.
 To avoid compatibility issues, we recommend that you do not initialize ECS instances as worker nodes if services are already deployed on the ECS instances.

 Log on to the ACK console.
 In the left-side navigation pane, click Clusters.